 The event is aimed at curators, directors, artists, students, writers and funders who are interested in learning more about contemporary culture from China, Taiwan, Hong Kong and the diaspora, and who might be looking to develop exhibitions, commissions or collaborations in the UK or internationally.

-Held in the historic Court Room at St George’s Hall, morning sessions will include representation from Open Eye Gallery, CFCCA, University of Salford Art Collection, amongst others (to be shortly announced).
+Held in the historic St George’s Hall, morning sessions will include representation from Open Eye Gallery, CFCCA, University of Salford Art Collection, amongst others (see programme outline below).
 The afternoon will include further talks followed by participation in a choice of discussion groups about how to collaborate in the UK and China.

 Date: Friday 11 May 9.30am – 4pm

 Venue: Court Room, St. George’s Hall, entrance via the Heritage Centre on St. John’s Lane, Liverpool

 Admission: £25 general admission and £18 students / artists.
 Lunch will be provided.
 Bookings via Eventbrite.

 There are also options to attend the private view of Shen Xin at CFCCA in Manchester on Thursday 10 May from 6.00pm and/or visit the exhibition Snapshot to WeChat: A Migration of Identity at Open Eye Gallery in Liverpool.

 PRESENCE: A Window on Engaging with Chinese Contemporary Art and Culture is produced by University of Salford Art Collection, Centre for Chinese Contemporary Art, Open Eye Gallery, Liverpool City Region Combined Authority and China Dream (part of Liverpool 2018).

 9.30 am Registration, Tea and coffee on arrival

 10.00 am Welcome to China Dream by Robin Kemp, Head of Creative Development, Culture Liverpool